larsvers/winter-olympics/README.md

 ### Why do such thing?

 Well, thematically, the next Olympics are happening in Feb 2018, so it's time to prepare.
-But at least equally important was my friendship with data storytelling plus a combination of webGL, canvas and D3\.
-A tasty technical soup to slurp !
+Even if you're not a big friend of the Olympics (my moderate excitement has decreased significantly with systematically state-funded doping in Sochi) it's an amusing history with a few entertaining facts compiled here.
+And at least equally important than the historical amusement bit was my friendship with data storytelling plus a combination of webGL, canvas and D3.
+A tasty technical soup to slurp.
 After peeking into a few pots, I settled for [Mapbox GL](https://www.mapbox.com/mapbox-gl-js/api/) to build the map.
 And it was very kind to me.
 It has a clean, well-documented API with a lot of convenience methods saving sweat and tears.
 It's also based on webGL — the fastest cowboy in town — and uses vector rather than raster tiles to keep the rendering speed up.
-It also makes map designing a breeze with Mapbox Studio.
+It also makes map designing a breeze with [Mapbox Studio](https://www.mapbox.com/mapbox-studio).
 The fun !

 And then there was [this map](https://www.mapbox.com/blog/ski-mapbox-studio/) designed by [Amy Lee Walton](https://www.mapbox.com/about/team/amy-lee-walton/) which sparked the idea and fuelled the process.
 All map design kudos go directly to her...

 The data was mainly scraped from [Wikipedia](https://en.wikipedia.org/wiki/Winter_Olympic_Games) and [Olympic.org](https://www.olympic.org).
-Lots of trawling.
-I would have liked to include some more data — especially of the financial kind — as well as a time-series perspective but I refrained to keep it in scope.
+Much more trawling and data synthesis than analysis for this project .
+I would have liked to include some more data — especially of the financial kind — as well as a time-series perspective but I refrained to keep it the animal in scope.

 ### The process in a gif